Photograph: Mark Milligan/Flickr

 Chill factor 💀💀💀💀💀

 This corridor of woodland in Essex has likely been the site of many dodgy and hastily done burials thanks to its size and collection of semi-deserted open spaces.
 Stories abound about ghostly sightings, no doubt thanks to Roman battles, Norman invaders, Boudicca’s Iceni tribe and highwaymen.
-Dick Turpin, notorious robber and murderer, is said to have used the Loughton Camp lookout spot as a hideout, and supposedly still haunts the place.
+Dick Turpin, notorious robber and murderer (and now historic London haunter), is said to have used the Loughton Camp lookout spot as a hideout and supposedly still wanders the place now, even in death.
 He and the Essex Gang would use the forest as a hideout when they were busted for stealing deer.
 Oh, Dicky!

 • Museums